Can I pay by instalments?

 - Two instalments (April and October).
 We’ll send you a copy of the bill in the month prior to the due date

 - Eight months (April to November)

-If you’re experiencing difficulties we can consider payment over 10 months.
+If you’re experiencing difficulties we offer weekly/fortnightly plans.
 This will show as a special arrangement (with monthly, fortnightly or weekly payment card or slips).

 We calculate each instalment by working out how much your unmetered bill is for the year and dividing it by the number of months.
 We’ll also take into account any credit or debit on your account.

 We don’t send confirmation that the payment plan has been paid and completed.